Alepochori, Evros: The village during the Ottoman Empire

 The Sultan then became enraged and ordered a Turkish officer with a strong guard to visit the village and if what was told to him really happened to punish them.
 At the time when the young people were getting ready to leave, after thanking him, he asked them to answer his question, how they managed to reach the City, without being noticed by the Turkish guards.
 They told him that they had come with many precautions, hiding and misleading the soldiers in various sly ways.
 Then the sultan called them "tilkiler" (foxes) and since then the village has been given the Turkish name: "Tilkikkoy".

 When the young men returned to the village, they told the villagers everything and waited for the arrival of the Turkish officer with his guard to investigate the matter.
 He came disguised as a tobacco merchant and told them that "we in our villages do this and that to the Greeks".
 They were discouraged and told him they were doing even worse things to the Greeks.
 The representative returned to Edirne and reported to the sultan everything that was going on.
 The sultan sent an army and burned the whole village of Gunekli.
 There were no Turks left.
 Only the Greeks who built Alepochori (Tilkikkoy) remained, that is, a village of the wicked (tilki = fox).
 Only one Turk survived the massacre and he started the village of Avdella.

 There are two other versions.
 One states that two elderly Turks managed to escape.
 "Aksakal" which means "white generation" and "Abdullah".
 They left and founded the villages of "Aksakal" (Polia) and "Abdoula" (Avdella), respectively.
 However, there is another version.
 That the Turkish government had settled refugees in the Didymoteicho area from the East and Pakistan (the so-called Matzirides), who founded Turkish villages such as Kiani (Tsiausli), Savra (Subaskioi), Avdoulaki (today's Avdella) Elafochori, Polia and others.

 So for many years the village was called "Tilkikkoy" and after the liberation it took the Greek name "Alepochori".
 There is also the second version that it got its name from the many foxes that existed in the area, but the strongest one is the first that has been transmitted by word of mouth for many years.
 In historical records, specifically in the year 1910, there is also the name "Kaylıklıköy", however it seems to have been a temporary name.
 During the Turkish occupation, everything was covered by terror and by slavery.
 Slavery in the village lasted for many years.
 It was conquered by the Turks around 1350 when Edirne was conquered.

+The village’s primary military outpost, situated right next to the Greek-Bulgarian border, was operational until the fall of communist Bulgaria and is now left abandoned.